 GEWA Control Prog

-Our technicians can mount the Gewa and switch(s), on the clients bed or wheelchair, to allow for effective client access.
+Our technicians can mount the Gewa and switch(s), on the members bed or wheelchair, to allow for effective member access.

 Tash Mini Relax